One-Touch Join meeting types and transforms

 For meetings hosted in Microsoft Teams.
 This rule should be sufficient if all your Teams meetings are internal; otherwise we recommend that you also add any relevant Microsoft Teams Meeting Body for ... rules.

-You must provide the Domain that will be used when deriving the alias — this should be the domain from which the meeting invitation was sent.
+You must provide the Domain to use when deriving the alias — this should be the domain from which the meeting invitation was sent.

 {{meeting_id}}@{{domain}}